wusai2333/trib/doc/labs.md

 by the cowboy and returns the results back to the Web page in the browser.

-You might find difficulty accessing the lab machines outside UCSD campus.
+You might find it difficult to access the lab machines outside UCSD campus.
 For that, you need to setup a UCSD VPN or ssh tunnel.

 ## Source Code Organization